-Valerie Elliott-Haig, the office manager/partner, has been involved in Financial Services for 30 years including periods in an independent advisory role and an in-house insurance operation.
+Valerie Elliott-Haig, the office manager/partner, has been involved in Financial Services for over 30 years including periods in an independent advisory role and an in-house insurance operation.
 Val along with our administration staff manages the office.

-We look after around £120million in assets under management on behalf of our clients, invested on industry leading platforms including Standard Life Wrap, Old Mutual Wealth and Royal London.
+We look after in excess of £150million in assets under management on behalf of our clients, invested on industry leading platforms including Standard Life Wrap, Old Mutual Wealth and Royal London.

-Market Commentary - October 2020
+Market Commentary - April 2021